Managing Credit and Accounts Receivable

 If a company does a cost/benefit analysis and makes the very important decision to extend credit to its customers, then it has to establish procedures for credit and collecting accounts.
 There are usually three parts to a good credit policy:

-- Terms of Sale: the terms of sale for a credit customer state how the firm will sell its products or services.
+- Terms of Sale: The terms of sale for a credit customer state how the firm will sell its products or services.
 Will the firm require a cash sale or will it extend credit?
 That decision is made through the process of credit analysis and determining who should be granted credit.
 If the small business decides to grant credit to a customer, then it has to establish terms.
 These terms will include the credit period and any discount you decide to offer the customer along with the discount period.
 Terms of sale may look like this: 2/10, net 30.
-This means that you offer your customers a 2% discount if they pay in 10 days.
+This means that you offer your customers a 2 percent discount if they pay in 10 days.
 If they don't take the discount, their bill is due in 30 days.

-- Credit Analysis: when determining credit policy, a company determines how they will grant credit to consumers and businesses.
-They use a number of methods to do this including pulling credit reports, evaluation of the 5C's of credit, and credit scoring.
+- Credit Analysis: When determining credit policy, a company determines how they will grant credit to consumers and businesses.
+They use a number of methods to do this including pulling credit reports, evaluation of the 5Cs of credit, and credit scoring.

-- Collection Policy: if a company makes the decision to offer credit to its customers, it needs to develop a collections policy that it will use to monitor its credit accounts.
+- Collection Policy: If a company makes the decision to offer credit to its customers, it needs to develop a collections policy that it will use to monitor its credit accounts.
 Most companies use two approaches.
 They use the average collection period and the accounts receivable aging schedule.
-The average collection period (ACP)will let a business owner know how many days, on average, it takes to collect credit accounts.
+The average collection period (ACP) will let a business owner know how many days, on average, it takes to collect credit accounts.
 The business owner can compare the ACP to other firms in its industry and the ACP from other years.
 The ACP gives the business owner a wealth of data to work from.
 If the ACP is rising, then the business owner should take more aggressive collection action on its credit accounts.
 The accounts receivable aging schedule is a valuable tool as well.
 You can see at a glance what percentage of your credit accounts are late and how many are delinquent to the point of being considered uncollectible.
 Between the aging schedule and the ACP, it's relatively easier for a business owner to keep an eye on credit accounts and fix any problems that might affect the firm's cash flow before they happen.